 Our receptionist team are the first point of contact you will have with us when you phone or come in to see us.
 They manage our busy front desk and waiting room, expertly handling all queries relating to appointments and repeat prescriptions as well as directing people to the other parts of our facility.

 All of our receptionist’s work part time, so you are only likely to meet them all if you visit the practice on different days each visit.
-Our team members are: May, Cheryl, Kirstie, Jo-Anna, Julie, Genevieve and Louise.
+Our team members are: May, Cheryl, Kirstie, Jo-Anna, Paddy, Simon, Georgia and Louise.

 Sally Boixo - our Practice Coordinator - handles the day to day running of the practice.
 Should you have any concerns, Sally is the one to raise them with.
 We welcome suggestions re any improvement you believe would be beneficial to the services we offer.